 Participating households are expected to attend an introductory workshop and at least four additional workshops, as well as track their waste during the challenge.

 Many of us intend to take action on issues we care about but struggle to figure out which changes or new habits fit into our busy lives.
 If you’ve ever wanted to reduce the amount of waste you create, this program is a great opportunity to learn more and get personalized help.

 Additionally, your participation provides the county valuable insights into the opportunities, challenges and priorities to reach our recycling and waste reduction goals.
 The results and lessons learned are used to develop future programs.

 Watch the video to learn more about the Zero Waste Challenge

 Expectation of participants

 Participants are expected to:

-- Attend at least four of the six monthly workshops and discussions to learn more about ways they can reduce waste.
+- Attend at least four workshops to learn more about ways they can reduce waste.
 Workshops will cover a variety of topics and will be offered several times per month throughout the challenge.

-- Have one home visit/one-on-one conversation with their staff liaison to check in on their progress and answer questions.
+- Have one initial home visit or one-on-one conversation with their liaison to check in on their progress and answer questions.
 Home visits will be virtual unless there is an option to be in-person while following health and safety precautions.

-Participation involves about two hours of scheduled time each month for workshops and other check-ins.
-Additional time is spent on your own schedule to make progress on waste-reduction actions and evaluate your waste.
+Participation in the challenge involves about two hours of scheduled time each month for workshops and other check-ins.
+Additional time is spent on your own schedule to make progress on waste-reduction actions and track your waste.